 Sandbar is an innovative London based digital agency specialising in solutions for startup entrepreneurs, fast-growth companies and businesses looking to solve complex digital problems.

-A successful product strategy requires a mix of the right UX, the right visual design, the right functionality and implementation with the right technologies.
+A successful digital product strategy requires a mix of the right UX, the right visual design, the right functionality and implementation with the right technologies.

 We’ll take your product vision and apply our industry knowledge and experience to advise on the optimum strategy for routes to market and the product roadmap.

 The process of determining an initial digital product strategy can be broken down into three key areas: